 Many businesses don’t realise that Royal Mail also offers a range of services and tools to assist with direct marketing campaigns, from format choices to delivery options and machine readability to research tools.
 Some things to remember:

 A direct marketing expert can also help you decide, for example, whether it’s most economical to pre-sort the mail or to have this step done by the Royal Mail on the way to delivery.

 Barcodes and mailmark barcodes (which have extra space customers to place their own information) may also be suitable for your mailing.

 Moreover, prices reduce as volume goes up, meaning that you might be looking at less than 20p per letter for a medium-large campaign.

-Facts and figures aside, the crucial advantage of direct marketing lies in its physicality—its power to stir emotions and create a tactile connection with the brand and the offer.
+Facts and figures aside, the crucial advantage of direct mail marketing lies in its physicality—its power to stir emotions and create a tactile connection with the brand and the offer.

 A recent study by researchers at Bangor University showed that physical messages trigger a much deeper emotional response than virtual messages.
 Participants’ neurological activity was monitored while they received both physical and virtual messages.
 Resoundingly, the physical messages caused more activity in those centres of the brain that correspond with emotional response.
 In real-world terms, this translates into not only a higher chance the message will become ingrained in a prospect’s memory, but also a deeper brand connection.
 And that means, above all, a higher response rate.

-In fact, research shows that whereas an average email marketing campaign will yield a response rate of just over 1 in 1000, businesses can expect a response rate of around 1 in 25 for an expertly planned and executed direct marketing campaign.
+In fact, research shows that whereas an average email marketing campaign will yield a response rate of just over 1 in 1000, businesses can expect a response rate of around 1 in 25 for an expertly planned and executed direct mail marketing campaign.